 The opening of the Kiel Canal in June 1895 by the German Emperor Wilhelm II marked an important stage in the growth of Germany as a maritime power.
 The canal made Kiel one of the greatest naval bases in Europe.
 The Kiel Canal was originally cut as part of the Emperor Wilhelm II’s scheme for naval development.
-For hundreds of years men had been considering the possibility of cutting a channel through the isthmus which joins Germany and Denmark thus avoiding the long and dangerous passage through the Skagerrak and the Kattegat.
-It was not until Germany made a bid for sea-power, however, that the dream became a reality.
 Although it was designed for strategic purposes, the Kiel canal is of enormous commercial importance, linking, as it does, North Sea and Baltic ports.
 During 1934 more than 40,000 ships used the canal.
-This chapter is by Sidney Howard and is the eighth article in the series on World Waterways.

 RACING THROUGH THE SEAS with every man of her crew braced for the strain.
 This photograph of the Yankee was taken in the Thames estuary during a race in 1935.
 The Yankee was one of the candidates fro the defence of the America’s Cup against Shamrock V’s challenge in 1930, but the Enterprise was eventually chosen.
 The Yankee crossed the Atlantic to race in British waters in 1935.

 The limitation of space in early steamships led to the introduction of many ingenious arrangements in their machinery.
 Important among these were the famous trunk engines that once drove Great Britain's warships and were in themselves fine examples of marine engineering.